jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### RA 6B Withholding and payment obligations for retirement scheme contributions
 A person who makes a contribution to a retirement savings scheme must withhold and pay RSCT for the contribution to the Commissioner under subpart RH (Withholding tax on retirement scheme contributions) by the due dates.

+### RA 6BB Withholding and payment obligations for assessable withdrawal amounts
+A transfer scheme must withhold and pay TSWT to the Commissioner under subpart RI (Transfer scheme withholding tax) by the due date.

 ### RA 6C Withholding and payment obligations for residential land
 RLWT: vendors
 (1) A person described in section RL 2 (Vendors: who must pay, and how?) must pay RLWT for a residential land purchase amount to the Commissioner under subpart RL (Residential land withholding tax) by the due date.